obonaventure/cnp3/book-2nd/exercises/packetdrill.rst

    +0  < S 0:0(0) win 1000 <mss 1000>

 packetdrill_ uses a syntax that is very close to the tcpdump_ syntax.
-The '+0' timing indicates that the line is executed immediately after the previous event.
-The '<' sign indicates that packetdrill_ injects a TCP segment whose 'SYN' flag is set.
+The ``+0`` timing indicates that the line is executed immediately after the previous event.
+The ``<`` sign indicates that packetdrill_ injects a TCP segment and the ``S`` character indicates that the ``SYN`` flag must be set.
 Like tcpdump_, packetdrill_ uses sequence numbers that are relative to initial sequence number.
-The three numbers that follow are the sequence number of the first byte of the payload of the segment ('0'), the sequence number of the last byte of the payload of the segment ('0' after the semi-column) and the lenght of the payload ('0' between brackets) SYN segment.
-This segment does not contain a valid acknowledgement but advertises a window of 4000 bytes.
-All SYN segments must also include the MSS option.
+The three numbers that follow are the sequence number of the first byte of the payload of the segment (``0``), the sequence number of the last byte of the payload of the segment (``0`` after the semi-column) and the length of the payload (``0`` between brackets) of the ``SYN`` segment.
+This segment does not contain a valid acknowledgement but advertises a window of 1000 bytes.
+All ``SYN`` segments must also include the ``MSS`` option.
 In this case, we set the MSS to 1000 bytes.
 The next line of the packetdrill_ script is to verify the reply sent by the instrumented Linux kernel.

 .. code-block:: console

    +0  > S. 0:0(0) ack 1 <...>

 This TCP segment is sent immediately by the stack.
-The SYN flag is set and the dot next to the 'S' character indicates that the ACK flag is also set.
+The ``SYN`` flag is set and the dot next to the ``S`` character indicates that the ACK flag is also set.
 The SYN+ACK segment does not contain any data but its acknowledgement number is set to 1 (relative to the initial sequence number).
-The packetdrill_ script does not match the window size advertised in the TCP segment nor the TCP options ('<...>').
-The connection is now established and packetdrill_ will accept the connection.
+The packetdrill_ script does not match the window size advertised in the TCP segment nor the TCP options (``<...>``).

+The third segment of the three-way handshake is sent by packetdrill_ after a delay of 0.1 seconds.
+The connection is now established and the accept system call will succeed.

 .. code-block:: console

+   +.1 < .
+1:1(0) ack 1 win 1000
    +0  accept(3, ..., ...) = 4

-The :manpage:`accept` system call returns a new file descriptor, in this case value 4.
+The :manpage:`accept` system call returns a new file descriptor, in this case value ``4``.
 At this point, packetdrill_ can write data on the socket or inject packets.

 .. code-block:: console

    +0 write(4, ..., 10)=10
    +0 > P. 1:11(10) ack 1
    +.1 < .
-1:1(0) ack 12 win 4000
+1:1(0) ack 11 win 1000

 packetdrill_ writes 10 bytes of data through the :manpage:`write` system call.
-The stack immediately sends these 10 bytes inside a segment whose 'Push' flag is set [#fpush]_.
-The payload starts at sequence number '1' and ends at sequence number '11'. packetdrill_ replies by injecting an acknowledgement for the entire data after 100 milliseconds.
+The stack immediately sends these 10 bytes inside a segment whose ``Push`` flag is set [#fpush]_.
+The payload starts at sequence number ``1`` and ends at sequence number ``10``. packetdrill_ replies by injecting an acknowledgement for the entire data after 100 milliseconds.

-packetdrill_ can also inject data that will be read by the stack.
+packetdrill_ can also inject data that will be read by the stack as shown by the lines below.

 .. code-block:: console